drscotthawley/room-shape/README.md

 ## Future Work
-Taking this further, would require
-Analyzing the weights of the network in detail, to see how it represents the function approximation.
+Taking this further, would require analyzing the weights of the network in detail, to see how it represents the function approximation.
 Which would be worth doing!